cmugpi/cmugpi.github.io/initial-setup/index.md

 {:.ui.info.message}

 Then, disconnect from Andrew (remember, `^D`) and log in again.
-When you've logged in, type `gpi` and hit enter.
-If you see a message with some information about GPI, then everything went correctly!
-(If you see an error message about the command not being found, something went wrong.
-Try again, and if you can't figure it out email us and we'll help you out!)
+When you've logged in, type `echo $GPI_PATH` and hit enter.
+If you see a file path, then everything went correctly!
+(If you see nothing, something went wrong.
+Try logging out and back in, and if that doesn't fix it, make a post on Piazza or email us.)

-Finally, run the `gpi_install` command.
-You'll get a list of packages that you can choose to install.
-If you don't know what any of the packages are, for now just install the ones with "vim" and "emacs" in their names.
-Those provide configuration for the text editors you'll most likely choose between for use in your programming assignments.

 ## Get a Lern2Unix Account